sqlitecloud/sdk/GO/src/sqliteweb/README.md

 ```

 ## Installing/Updating the SQLiteWeb Server
-Now, you can upload/update the previously compile server executable to the server with a:
+Now, you can upload/update the previously compiled server executable to the server with a:

 ```console
 make web_update
 ```

-This command will stop the SQLiteWeb server on your remote host, compile a fresh local version (if necessary) and install the Linux binary on the remote host.
-If everything went without a problem, the new server is then started on the remote host.
+This command will at first stop the SQLiteWeb server on your remote host, then compile a fresh local version (if necessary) and after this install the Linux binary on the remote host.
+If everything went well, the new server is then started on the remote host again.

 ## Controlling the SQLiteWeb Server
-You can remote-control the SQLiteWeb server with the following commands
+You can **remote-control** the SQLiteWeb server with the following commands

 ```console
 make web_stop